 For me, after all, it’s about the travel and the game.

-(2018 update: Fulham finished 20th in the 24-team Championship at the end of the 2015-16 season.
+(FYI: Fulham finished 20th in the 24-team Championship at the end of the 2015-16 season.
 Bolton were relegated to League One after finishing dead last, with 30 points from 46 games and a goal differential of minus-40.
 They were 19 points from safety.
-For 2018-19, Fulham made it back to the Premier League but were then relegated back to The Championship; Bolton made it back to the Championship in 2017 but are now in League One and still having massive financial troubles.)
+For the 2020-21 season, Fulham will be in the Premier League and Bolton will be in League Two.)